San Diego County reports slight decrease in COVID hospitalizations

-SAN DIEGO (CNS) – The number of COVID patients hospitalized in San Diego County decreased from 303 to 296 in the latest state figures.
+SAN DIEGO (CNS) – The number of COVID patients hospitalized in San Diego County increased from 296 to 311 in the latest state figures.

-Of those patients, 84 were in intensive care on Sunday, a decrease of one from Saturday.
+Of those patients, 86 were in intensive care on Sunday, a increase of two from Saturday.

-The influx is up from reports in the 600s the previous two days, increasing the county’s cumulative total cases to 387,203.
-The last time more than 1,150 cases were reported on one day was Sept.
-10, when 1,188 cases were identified.
+The influx is up from reports in the 600s the previous two days, increasing the county’s cumulative total cases to 389,660.
+On Sept.
+10, 1,188 cases were identified.

 The county does not report case or death numbers on weekends.